Program Description

 In addition to the SPU general and the Medical Family Therapy Certificate program’s admission requirements, international students must also submit:

 - An official, confidential affidavit of financial support covering the first year of intended enrollment.
 Without this document, SPU cannot issue an I-20 immigration form.
+Note: Enrolling ONLY in the MDFT Certificate program cannot qualify for an I-20 immigration form.

 - Students holding undergraduate or graduate degrees from colleges, universities and/or seminaries located outside the U.S. are expected to have their transcripts evaluated by a professional credential agency.
 Such an evaluation is required before an application for admission to the SPFC can be granted and before any graduate credits taken elsewhere can be applied to a SPFC degree.